Dynkin games with Poisson random intervention times: Application to convertible bonds with random intervention times

 Intuitively, when the coupon rate $c$ satisfies $c<rK$, i.e. $\frac{c}{r}< K$, the firm shall never spend $K$ to call the bond back, since it only needs to pay the coupon rate $c$ as a perpetual bond, whose value is $\frac{c}{r}$.
-Thus, the firm shall never call until $T_M$ in such a situation.
+Thus, the firm shall never call until $T_M$.

 When the coupon rate $c$ satisfies $c>qK$, i.e. $c> qK > q \frac{r+\lambda}{q+\lambda}\gamma s > q\gamma s$, the investor shall never convert her bond into stocks, since the stock dividends she will receive by holding $\gamma$ shares of the stock are no more than what she would otherwise receive from the bond coupons.
-Thus, in such a situation, the investor shall never {convert} until $T_M$.
+Thus, the investor shall never {convert} until $T_M$.

 In Figure \ref{fig_simulation1}, the bold horizontal line {$\bar{s}^{\lambda}$} represents the conversion and calling boundary.
 We simulate three Poisson times $T_1=0.3$, $T_2=0.5$, $T_3=0.8$, and two stock price paths. {The investor (and the firm) will convert (and call) the bond at $T_1$ for the stock path 1.} They will continue at $T_1$ and $T_2$, and terminate the contract at $T_3$ for the stock path 2.